mjackson/tree-shaking-react-router/README.md

 #### `4-rollup-bundle-no-classes-production` ❌

 This is essentially the same as 2 but the dependencies use plain functions instead of ES class syntax.
-However, unlike 2 webpack is not able to tree-shake `HashRouter` this time.
+However, unlike 2 webpack is not able to get rid of `HashRouter` this time.

 This is because [the dependency bundle](https://github.com/mjackson/tree-shaking/blob/master/4-rollup-bundle-no-classes-production/packages/react-router/react-router.js) does not include `#__PURE__` iifes when we write classes by hand.